LouisGaspard/108trigo/README.md

 # 108trigo

-Study of a very strange function, discontinuities everywhere
+Study of a very strange function, discontinuities everywhere.

 Mark: 12.4